DOT Web Palm Capture

 Auto capture

 It is an automated process that attempts to capture multiple valid images and selects the best one from them.
 If the component captures at least two valid images, it enters a phase called candidate selection.
-Once this phase is complete, the best image is selected and returned by the component using the onPhotoTaken callback.
+During this phase, which lasts 2000 milliseconds by default, the component continues to collect valid images.
+Once this phase is complete, the best image is selected and returned by the component using the onComplete callback.

 Wait for request